agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 > For some measurements, the results of an analysis are appropriately
 > presented on the transformed scale.

-**Example**: The richter scale used to measure earthquakes strength.
+**Example**: The Richter scale is used to measure earthquakes' strength.

 **Definition**: checks out.